Diversity at UF Law

 Classrooms filled with men and women from diverse backgrounds and experiences lead to a better education and a healthier understanding of how the world works.

-UF Law has produced more than its share of minority leaders, including:
+UF Law has produced more than its share of leaders from diverse backgrounds, including:

 - Eugene K. Pettis (JD 85) in 2013 became the first African-American president of The Florida Bar;